 Lily pads can either be a positive or negative influence on your aquatic environment.
 On the positive side, the pads can provide shade and a habitat for many aquatic organisms, such as frogs and different fish.

-However, there can also be a few drawbacks of having lily pads in your pond or lake, and if you’re reading this article, chances are you’re more focused on the negative aspects and are wondering how to get rid of lily pads.
-Depending on your location, there are multiple species of lily pads that are invasive that can overwhelm and destroy a pond’s ecosystem.
-Additionally, if you want to use a pond or lake as a nice swimming hole, the presence of lily pads and other aquatic roots also isn’t ideal.
+However, there can also be a few drawbacks to having lily pads in your pond or lake, and if you’re reading this article, chances are you’re more focused on the negative aspects and are wondering how to get rid of lily pads.
+Depending on your location, multiple species of lily pads are invasive that can overwhelm and destroy a pond’s ecosystem.
+Additionally, if you want to use a pond or lake as a nice swimming hole, the presence of lily pads and other aquatic roots isn’t ideal.
 Even if you like lily pads and want them to remain, professional water & wildlife managers recommend regular maintenance and care to ensure that lily pads don’t cover more than 25% of a body of water’s surface.

 How to Get Rid of Lily Pads in a Pond